scrapy/scrapy/docs/topics/downloader-middleware.rst

 List of exceptions to retry.

 It may contain either an exception or a string, in which case Scrapy would load the exception from the absolute object path specified by the string.
+If an exception is not retried earlier, middlewares get to process it; if none handles it, the request errback gets it.

 .. setting:: RETRY_PRIORITY_ADJUST